André Calisir: Club career

 Calisir began playing football in Djurgården's youth organization.
 He made his Allsvenskan debut on 9 May 2010, away against Örebro SK.
 Calisir's contract with Djurgården expired in December 2011 and was not extended.
 He joined second division side Jönköping with whom he won the Superettan in 2015 and secured promotion to the first division.

 Calisir joined IFK Göteborg in 2018 following Jönköping's relegation from the Allsvenskan.
 He came on as an extra-time substitute in IFK's defeat of Malmö FF in the 2020 Svenska Cupen Final on 30 July 2020.

 International career

-As a Swedish citizen of Armenian and Assyrian descent, Calisir was eligible to play for Sweden or Armenia in international football.
+As a Swedish citizen of Armenian and Assyrian descent, Calisir was eligible to play for the Sweden or Armenia national team in international football.
 He played for the Swedish youth teams, but opted to accept the call-up to the Armenia in May 2018.

+He debuted with the Armenia national team in a friendly 0–0 draw to Moldova on 4 June 2018.

 Personal life

 Calisir was born in Sweden and is of Armenian and Assyrian descent.
 His father is an Assyrian born in Turkey, and his mother, who is of Armenian descent, made him eligible to represent the Armenia national team.